-With a knife, break toffee crunch into serving-size pieces.
+- With a knife, break toffee crunch into serving-size pieces.
 Store in a tightly covered container with waxed paper between layers.
-Candy will keep at room temperature up to 2 weeks.
-Makes about 1-3/4 pounds of candy.

 Chocolate lovers, you didn't think I would leave you out, did you?
 After all, what better time to indulge a little than during the holidays?
 Your chocolate-addicted family and friends will love these cookies, too.
 When it comes to mailing these, it couldn't be easier – biscotti are sturdy and travel well.
 Save a few for yourself and savor them with a mug of freshly brewed coffee (dunking is encouraged) or a glass of cold milk.

-Transfer one log to a cutting board.
+- Transfer one log to a cutting board.
 With a serrated knife, cut log crosswise diagonally into 3/4-inch-thick slices.
 Repeat with remaining log.
 Place the slices, cut side down, on the same cookie sheet.
 Bake 20 to 25 minutes to dry the biscotti.
 With a wide spatula, transfer the biscotti to wire racks to cool completely.
 They will harden as they cool.
-Makes 3 dozen biscotti.

 Cookies can be wrapped individually, or back-to-back, in plastic wrap.
 For some extra coverage, add aluminum foil.
 The spiced nuts should travel well in a seal-top plastic bag.
 Put an adhesive label on the front that identifies the contents.
 Most stores carry a good assortment of plastic containers that come in every conceivable size.
 If using a decorative tin, make sure that any extra space in the tin is filled with bubble wrap so the contents do not get bounced around.
 A small container with a snug snap-on lid would be just right for the Peppercorn Rub.
 Not only will it keep the contents fresh, but it's a gift in its own right and can be reused.